openstax/search-api/CONTRIBUTING.md

 # Creating a Pull Request or Issue

-- add either `Needs Code` or `Needs Review` label
+- add a Reviewer
-- if it is waiting on input from someone add the `blocked` label
 - if it is linked to another Issue or Pull Request, link the Issue/PR number by editing the Issue/PR **body**
 - link to the Ticket/Issue in the Issue/PR **body**

 ### Creating a hotfix

 1. Find the commit SHA to base the hotfix on
-2. create a `hotfix-*` branch
+1. create a `hotfix-*` branch
-3. make a Pull request to `master` (note: it may have merge conflicts)
+1. make a Pull request to `master` (note: it may have merge conflicts)
-4. add the `HOTFIX` label
-5. deploy the hotfix
+1. deploy the hotfix
-6. merge master in (**DO NOT REBASE!** It is important to make sure the deployed commit is in master for undoability)
+1. merge master in (**DO NOT REBASE!** It is important to make sure the deployed commit is in master for undoability)
-7. merge the Pull request
+1. merge the Pull request

 # Code to Include